Trump administration releases 2,000 California National Guard members from duty in Los Angeles

 The vice president also suggested Mr. Trump is willing to send Guard forces to other locales in the U.S. — but the administration would try not to do so.

-"If you enforce your own laws and if you protect federal law enforcement, we're not going to send in the National Guard because it's unnecessary," the vice president said.
+"If you enforce your own laws and if you protect federal law enforcement, we're not going to send in the National Guard because it's unnecessary," the vice president said at the time.